FERPA vs SAMA CSF

 - Built on NIST CSF, ISO 27001, PCI-DSS; features a six-level maturity model (minimum Level 3: structured/formalized).

-- Compliance via self-assessments and SAMA audits.
+- Compliance via self-assessments, independent external audits, and SAMA reviews.

 Why Organizations Use It